ministryofjustice/hmpps-open-layers-map-webcomponent-poc-ui/README.md

 ## Feature Overlay Templating

-A common usage of OpenLayers maps is to allow the user to select a map feature, triggering an anchored overlay that displays feature-specific data.

-### How it works

 To enable overlays:

-1. **Each feature** in your `points` array must include a `overlayTemplateId` property.
+1. Each feature in your `points` array must include an `overlayTemplateId` property.
-2. **The page view** must contain a matching `<template>` element with that ID.
+2. The page view must contain a matching `<template>` element with that ID.
 3. The map component will show the overlay when the user clicks on a matching feature.

 ### Example usage